micmejia/bible-dump/AMPC/Revelation/Rev 3.md

-Because you have guarded _and_ kept My word of patient endurance [have held fast the [^b]lesson of My patience with the [^c]expectant endurance that I give you], I also will keep you [safe] from the hour of trial (testing) which is coming on the whole world to try those who dwell upon the earth.
+Because you have guarded _and_ kept My word of patient endurance [have held fast the lesson of My patience with the expectant endurance that I give you], I also will keep you [safe] from the hour of trial (testing) which is coming on the whole world to try those who dwell upon the earth.